thexyno/blogpages/parcel-quicktemplate.md

 **Transformers:**

 Transformers take a file and convert it somehow.
 So if you had for example a SCSS file, a transformer would convert it to CSS.
 Another Transformer might minimize an HTML file.
 They also add dependencies to the asset graph for the resolvers to resolve.
-So our `@import 'npm:jetbrains-mono';` gets added to the asset graph.
+So our JetBrains-Mono gets added by a CSS transformer to the asset graph.

-The Assets then get bundled (by a Bundler plugin) to combine files where possible, named (by a Namer plugin) to figure out file paths, and then they're written to the output directory.
+The Assets then get bundled (by Bundler plugins) to combine files where possible, named (by Namer plugins) to figure out file paths, and then they're written to the output directory.

 <tangent>
 There are other steps like Compressors or Validators but we'll ignore them here